mvaibhav131/Pharmeasy-Clone/README.md

 * Login.
 * Searching Product using debouncing search.
 * Different pages based on different category.
-* See more details about the product
+* See more details about the product.
-* Add and remove items from the cart
+* Add and remove items from the cart.
-* Payment process
+* Payment process.
-* MY Order Page to checkout order details
+* MY Order Page to checkout order details.

 ### Tech Stack